MihaiPredoaica/ManagementApp/ClientApp/README.md

 Create React App is divided into two packages:

-* `create-react-app` is a global command-line utility that you use to create new projects.
+* `create-react-app` is a global command-line utility that you use to create new Project.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+* `react-scripts` is a development dependency in the generated Project (including this one).

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.